koushik-bug/AL-MCCI/README.md

 spinTola,0.2             # Spin convergence threshold
 jValue,1                 # Coupling constant.
 beta,38.61               # kT value of Boltzmann probability distribution function bondOrder,bondOrder-765.dat    # Node connection file name.
-This file carry disticnt information about the system restart,False            # About restrating status of the calcution.
-If user want to run the calculation from last
+This file carries specific information about the system restart,False            # About restarting status of the calculation.
+If a user wants to run the calculation from the last step of the previous calculation, the
-                            step of previous calculation, "False" value need to change as "True", and 2nd value needed which is the file name of last job's final configurations list.
+                         False " value needs to change to "True," and the second value is the file name of the last job's final configurations list.
 ```
 #### Connection file
-At first user needs to assigen a number with each node.
+At first, the user needs to assign a number to each node.
 ![github_765_comp](https://user-images.githubusercontent.com/111356771/188589060-39873f6f-abb6-40ee-844b-aca865881679.png)
-A connection file required which contains system bond information a format given bellow-
+A connection file is required, which contains system bond information in the format given below-
 ```
 1       2
 2       3